 AMD’s GPUs are used for more than just gaming.
 The company just announced Tesla is using AMD Ryzen Embedded Processors and AMD RDNA 2 based GPUs to power the infotainment system in the new Model S and Model X vehicles.

-With a market cap just eclipsing $100 billion, AMD seems to have its hands in everything.
+With a market cap around $150 billion, AMD seems to have its hands in everything.

 AMD has better technology than Intel.
 Sometimes, it’s just that simple.
 CPU market?
 Check.